30th July 2021 31st January 2023 / 7 minutes of reading

 A Scraper

-The scraper is a great manual tool to represent competitor audits to me.
-When it comes to tackling competitive auditing with a brand focus, it’s all about scraping the veneer off from each of the competitions’ branding.
+The scraper is a great manual tool to represent competitor audits.
+When it comes to tackling competitive auditing with a brand focus, it’s all about scraping the veneer off from each of the competition’s branding.
 Layer by layer you can uncover exactly why a competition business has chosen to build the brand in the way that they have.
-It’s this deconstructed layer view that I would present to my client to help them assess objectively all the building blocks of what everyone else is doing so that we can re-build the strategy of their brand better, faster, stronger, and of course so much more beautiful.
+It’s this deconstructed layer view that I would present to my client to help them assess objectively all the building blocks of what everyone else is doing so that we can rebuild the strategy of their brand better, faster, stronger, and of course so much more beautiful.
 Not to be confused with benchmarking.
-Which is more focused on a like for like comparison on prices.
+Which is more focused on a like-for-like comparison of prices.
 A benchmarking exercise is yes looking at the competition.
 But you are looking at the competition with a different focus.

 TOOL 2 In My Brand Strategy Toolkit - Creative Anchoring